 How GST Works Diagram and How GST Works

-If you are intending to employee people, there are a range of obligations you need to be familiar with.
+If you are intending to employ people, there are a range of obligations you need to be familiar with.

 The following links cover the important areas you need to know about:

 Awards & Conditions - Fair Work General Information

 How do I employ other staff, including setting up workers insurance, superannuation and how much do I pay them.
 Once you move to this step, there are a raft of rules you need to be aware of.
 Visit www.business.gov.au for detailed information.